Chinese papers defend removing term presidential limits

 “Their erroneous judgments are only a litany of short-sighted calumnies against the party and the nation.”

-However, some mainstream Chinese papers chose only to mention the term limits in passing in editorials lauding the constitutional amendments, including the party’s official People’s Daily, which simply noted on its front page the “perfecting of the term system for the president”.
+However, some mainstream Chinese papers chose only to mention the term limits in passing in editorials lauding the constitutional amendments, including the party’s official People’s Daily, which simply noted on its front page the“perfecting of the term system for the president”.

-Another widely read paper, the Beijing Youth Daily, referred to the change as an “adjustment” that would help strengthen the party’s all-round leadership and protect its authority, but did not denounce critics.
+Another widely read paper, the Beijing Youth Daily, referred to the change as an“adjustment” that would help strengthen the party’s all-round leadership and protect its authority, but did not denounce critics.

 While social media accounts of major state media outlets either disabled their comment section or only made visible comments praising the party, some words of dissent did manage to make it past the censors.